msvens/mellowtech-core/src/site/markdown/collections.md

 * know that the index will not grow beyond a certain point
 * when you need a fast btree

-The simplest way of creating a BTree is to use *org.mellowtech.core.collections.tree.BTreeBuilder*
+The simplest way of creating a BTree is to use *org.mellowtech.core.collections.BTreeBuilder*

 ```java
 BTree bt = new BTreeBuilder().valuesInMemory(true).build("someFileName",new CBString(), new CBString())